Keeping Tarantulas – The Basics

 Basic lay-out of a tarantula tank showing plant-pot retreat, rock in water-dish and substrate.
 The plastic-tarantula is just for illustration purposes!

 All tarantulas come from tropical or sub-tropical areas, so unless you live in such a place, you’ll need to supply additional heating (unless your house is heated at a constant +25C).
 The most practical kind of heating for our purposes is the “heat-mat.”
-This is a thin, black heating element which you put underneath the tank.
-They are manufactured in various sizes, but you only need one that’s half the size of the tank’s base, because you only want to heat half the tank.
+This is a thin, black heating element which you put to the rear of the tank and backed up with a thermal insulator to reflect heat bak into the tank ( do not place underneath as this can cause an overheat problem with the mat and injury to your tarantula).
+These are manufactured in various sizes, but you only need one that’s half the size of the tank’s back, because you only want to heat half the tank.
 This gives the spider the opportunity to regulate its own temperature by moving to the hot or cool side.
 Thermostats are available to regulate the heat, but they are not essential.
 Many people leave heat-mats on all day or have them on plug-in-timers to come on at half-hour intervals.
 Remember that household summer temperatures are sufficient for most tarantulas (so you can turn heat-mats off during the summer months).
 An ideal temperature to keep tarantulas at is between 22-30C.
 Below this temperature they become sluggish and may stop feeding.
 It’s best to avoid temperatures over 30C.
 This isn’t a exacting science, so temperatures can be allowed to vary.

 Remember – tarantulas hate light, so don’t be tempted to use a light bulb to heat the tank.